connectrpc/validate-go/README.md

 ### Does the interceptor validate responses?

-No. The interceptor only validates incoming requests but does not validate outgoing responses.
+No. On both clients and servers, the interceptor only validates requests. outgoing responses.

 ## Ecosystem